growilabs/growi-docs/docs/en/guide/tips/checkbox.md

 ```

 When the above Markdown description is pasted into a GROWI article,
-it will be reflected on the page like an image
+it will be reflected on the page like an image.